Autologous Stem Cell Transplant Photo Journal #2

 Crying a lot tonight

-posted by Steph in
+Posted by Steph in

-Hospital Stay, Chemo Round 5, on Tuesday, February 13.
+Chemo Round 5, Hospital Stay, on Wednesday, February 14.
 2007 at

 Poor Asher was just crying and crying tonight at the hospital and now I'm in tears after hanging up with him 3 times in an hour....good thing I already had the girls in bed by 7:30pm.